InfiniTimeOrg/pinetime-mcuboot-bootloader/bootloader.md

 ![Memory Map](docs/pictures/memoryMap.png "Memory map")

 The PineTime is based on 2 flash memories:
  - **The internal flash** (512KB) : this flash is integrated into the MCU.
 The MCU runs the code from this memory.
 It cannot run codes directly from the external SPI flash memory.
+It contains the following sections:
+   - **Bootloader** (28KB - 0x7000B) : This bootloader.
+   - **Log** (4KB - 0x1000B) : Space reserved for boot/error logs.
+Not currently useed.
+   - **Application firmware** (464KB - 0x74000B) : application wrapped into a MCUBoot image (header, TLV, trailer).
-This internal memory contains the bootloader code as well as the application firmware.
-The scratch area is used by MCUBoot to swap firmwares from internal and external memories.
+   - **Scrach** (4KB - 0x1000B) : the scratch area that allows MCUBoot to swap firmware between the internal and external memories.
+   - **Spare** (12KB - 0x3000B) : a spare and unused area.
  - **The external** flash (4MB) : this memory is external to the MCU and is connected to the MCU using an SPI bus.
 It contains the recovery firmware (in the section *Bootloader Assets*) and the secondary slot for MCUBoot (*OTA section*).
 The *FS* part is available for the application firmware.

 ## Boot flow

 The bootloader is the first piece of software that is running on the PineTime.
-It's main goal is to load the application firmware.
+Its main goal is to load the application firmware.
 It is also responsible to swap the firmware from the secondary and primary slot if a newer version of the firmware is present in the secondary slot.
 It also provides the possibility to revert to the previous version of the firmware and to restore a recovery firmware that supports OTA.

 ![Boot flow](docs/pictures/workflow.png "Boot flow")